seomoz/qless/README.md

 queue.put(MyJobClass, { :some => "data" }, :delay => 10)
 ```

-Individual jobs can still specify values, so in this example,
+Individual jobs can still specify options, so in this example,
 the job would be enqueued with a priority of 10 and a delay of 10.

 Testing Jobs